oasc93/MLProjects/GenerativeAI/BiologyChatbot/README.md

 ## Accessing the Llama 2 Model

-If you're interested in the Llama 2 model trained on a 7 billion parameters, you can access it through two repository:
+If you're interested in the Llama 2 model trained on 7 billion parameters, you can access it through the following repository:

 - Hugging Face Repository: [Request Access](https://huggingface.co/meta-llama/Llama-2-7b)